The scanner finished its third sweep and chimed.

 "I'm not the pipe guy."

 "Sure you are."
 She blew a bubble.
 It popped.
-She did not apologize for it.
+Tali offered no apology for the sound.
 "I watched the tunnel feed.
 You generate terrible marketing but excellent stress-test telemetry.
 Tali."

 She hopped off the stool and rummaged in a locker with the kind of disorganization that suggested she actually knew where everything was.
 A dark-gray undersuit hit the counter in a heavy slap of folded fabric.